On a sharper bound on the stability of non-autonomous Schr\"odinger equations and applications to quantum control: Applications to Quantum Control

-Finally, it will be useful to remark that the assumptions about the compactness of the resolvent of $H_0$ and the compactness of the operators $H_i\colon\H^+\to\H^-$ are in fact connected.
-First, recall the equivalence of the following assertions about a self-adjoint operator $H_0$: \begin{itemize} \item $H_0$ has compact resolvent \item $H_0^{\nfrac{1}{2}}$ has compact resolvent \item The form domain of $H_0$, $\H^+ = \D(|H_0|^{\nfrac{1}{2}})$ is compactly embedded in $\H$. \end{itemize} The conditions above hold in many practical situations.
-For example: given a compact Riemannian manifold $\Omega$, e.g.\ a bounded domain of $\R^n$, that satisfies certain technical assumptions on the boundary, then the Rellich--Kondrachov Theorem,~\cite[Section~6.3]{AdamsFournier2003}, characterises several compact embeddings between Sobolev spaces.
-Of particular importance are embeddings of the type $\H^{k}(\Omega)\,\hookrightarrow\, L^2(\Omega)$, $k\geq{\nfrac{1}{2}}$, where $\H^{k}(\Omega)$ stands for the Sobolev space of order k, which are natural domains for differential operators on $\Omega$.
+{Finally, it will be useful to remark that} the assumptions about the compactness of the resolvent of $H_0$ and the compactness of the operators $H_i\colon\H^+\to\H^-$ are in fact connected.
+First, recall the equivalence of the following assertions about a self-adjoint operator $H_0$, cf.\ \cite[Proposition 5.12]{schmudgen2012unbounded}: \begin{itemize} \item $H_0$ has compact resolvent \item $H_0^{\nfrac{1}{2}}$ has compact resolvent \item The form domain of $H_0$, $\H^+ = \D(|H_0|^{\nfrac{1}{2}})$ is compactly embedded in $\H$. \end{itemize} The conditions above hold in many practical situations.
+For example: given a compact Riemannian manifold $\Omega$, e.g. a bounded domain of $\R^n$, that satisfies certain technical assumptions on the boundary, then the Rellich--Kondrachov Theorem,~\cite[Section~6.3]{AdamsFournier2003}, characterises several compact embeddings between Sobolev spaces.
+Of particular importance are embeddings of the type $\H^{k}(\Omega){\,\hookrightarrow\,} L^2(\Omega)$, $k\geq 0$, where $\H^{k}(\Omega)$ stands for the Sobolev space of order $k$, which are natural domains for differential operators on $\Omega$.
 In the context of quantum control, $H_0$ can be a self-adjoint realisation of the Laplace--Beltrami or Dirac operator, whose form domain is typically a closed subset of $\H^1(\Omega)$ or $\H^{\nfrac{1}{2}}(\Omega)$ respectively, e.g.~\cite{asorey2013edge, asorey2016edge, Davies1995, IbortLledoPerezPardo2015, PerezPardo2017}.
+Notice that, even though Dirac operators are not semibounded operators, very often they can be reduced to a direct sum of a positive and a negative operator and one can study controllability in either of the closed subspaces associated to the reduction.
 The following proposition gives sufficient conditions for the operators $H_i\colon\H^+ \to \H^-$ to be compact.

 \begin{proposition} Let $\H^+\subset \H \subset \H^-$ be a scale of Hilbert spaces and suppose that $\H^+$ is compactly embedded in $\H$.
-Then any operator $T\in B(\H^+,\H)$ is compact as an operator from $\H^+$ to $\H^-$. \end{proposition}
+Then any operator $T\in \mathcal{B}(\H^+,\H)$ {is compact as an operator from $\H^+$ to $\H^-$.} \end{proposition}